jscrambler/jscrambler/packages/jscrambler-cli/README.md

 **NOTE**: It only makes sense to use symbol tables on protections that use the identifiers renaming parameter.

+## Use Global Names On Modules

+When we detect we're protecting a module, we may add some code that will have single character identifiers for code size purposes.
+If, in your use case, you're expecting to transpile this module into a script, having single character identifiers may lead to some collision, especially if you're doing this with multiple obfuscated modules.

+To reduce the chance of collisions, you can set the `useGlobalNamesOnModules` option on your protection request:

+// jscrambler.json
+{
+  "useGlobalNamesOnModules": true
+}

+If you apply the previous configuration, all generated global variable names will follow the same principle as global variables (not on modules), and have at least 5 characters, thus reducing the chance of collisions.

 ## Global Names Prefix

 If you need to make **separate obfuscation requests** for source code that belong to the same application instance, there is a small chance that you will encounter a **naming collision** on the generate global names.